An Unforgettable Experience

 For participants the Santee Blind Fishing Event is more than a weekend on the lake, it is an exciting change to a sometimes mundane routine and a chance to meet new people or reconnect with friends.

 This event is the result of our shared commitment to improving vision health for all South Carolinians and to creating a healthier world where the blind and visually impaired know no limits.
+The event is open to any blind or visually impaired person (and their caregiver) in South Carolina.
+LVS is currently only able to provide transportation assistance from the Charleston area to the event.

 2022 Event Recap